dbenesh82/propagule_transmission/propagule_transmission.md

 }
 ```

-Now we loop through all the parasite species, create the trophic links in its life cycle, and then collate them together into a large data table.
+Now we loop through all the parasite species, create the trophic links in the life cycle, and then collate them together into a large trophic links data table.

 ``` r
 # loop through parasite species to get trophic links dataset